pks-97/Dictionary-In-Python/README.md

 word that matches your mistyped word!
 ![alt text](https://github.com/pks-97/Dictionary-In-Python/blob/master/test-2.png)

 For running the code you must have python2 installed in your system.
 After you have python you must have difflib in your system.
-Just run
+Just type

 pip install difflib   and you would be done.

-Try running the code!
+Try running the code by typing python dictionary.py to check the results!